ethers-io/ethers.js/docs/v5/api/contract/contract/README.md

 Returns the estimate units of gas that would be required to execute the *METHOD_NAME* with *args* and *overrides*.

+The *overrides* are identical to the overrides above for read-only or write methods, depending on the type of call of *METHOD_NAME*.

 #### *contract* . *populateTransaction* . **METHOD_NAME**( ...args [ , overrides ] ) => *Promise< [UnsignedTx](/v5/api/utils/transactions/#UnsignedTransaction) >*

 Returns an [UnsignedTransaction](/v5/api/utils/transactions/#UnsignedTransaction) which represents the transaction that would need to be signed and submitted to the network to execute *METHOD_NAME* with *args* and *overrides*.

+The *overrides* are identical to the overrides above for read-only or write methods, depending on the type of call of *METHOD_NAME*.

 #### *contract* . *callStatic* . **METHOD_NAME**( ...args [ , overrides ] ) => *Promise< any >*